The Duilio Cambellotti Civic Museum

-From that moment the relationship between Latina and Tambellotti becomes narrower.
-About 10 years later, at the Civic Gallery of Modern and Contemporary Art, they find some works of him thanks to the donation of his heirs and purchases made by the municipal administration.
+In 1984 the exhibition Duilio Cambellotti sculptor and Agro Pontino was set up in the building, where more than thirty sculptures by the artist were exhibited, including La Pace and Il Buttero.
+From that moment the relationship between Latina and Cambellotti becomes closer.
+About 10 years later, at the Civic Gallery of Modern and Contemporary Art, some of his works find place thanks to the donation of his heirs and the purchases made by the Municipal Administration.

-The museum collects sculptures, drawings, ceramics, books, medals up to posters and letters that document the relationship between Duilio Camellotti and the Territory Pontino.
-Central core of the museum are the original cartons and sketches in tempera, pencil and china that tell the creative procedure of the 1934 Agride redemption, created by the artist for the Palazzo del Governo di Latina, today's Prefecture in Piazza della Libertà .
+From this nucleus of works, in 2005, the Duilio Cambellotti Civic Museum was born.
+The inauguration took place on October 15 of the same year with the layout curated by the architect Franco Ziliotto.
+The museum collects sculptures, drawings, ceramics, books, medals up to posters and letters documenting the relationship between Duilio Cambellotti and the Pontine territory.
+The central core of the museum are the original cartoons and sketches in tempera, pencil and ink that tell the creative process of the Redemption of the Agro in 1934, created by the artist for the Government Palace of Latina, today's Prefecture in Piazza della Libertà .